Gydetti/website-virtualcounsel/docs/master-client-onboarding.md

 ### Layout & Navigation Patterns
 - **Directory:** `components/layout/` contains AppShell, Section, PageTransitionWrapper, header, footer, navigation, etc.
 - **Pattern:** Use AppShell for global layout, Section for section wrappers, PageTransitionWrapper for animated transitions, and navigation/header/footer for site-wide navigation.
 Sticky headers, dynamic navigation, and page transitions are all handled here.
+- **Navigation hover functionality:** The header navigation automatically opens dropdown menus on hover for `/services` and `/resources` navigation items.
+This provides a smooth, modern UX without requiring clicks.
+The dropdowns auto-close when the mouse leaves both the trigger and the dropdown content.
+- **Mobile navigation:** Uses portal-based overlay to escape stacking context issues.
+Includes expandable submenus for services and resources with smooth animations.
 - **Best practice:** Extend these primitives for new layout or navigation needs, and keep navigation config-driven via `siteConfig`.

 ### SEO & Structured Data Utilities